shrh18/Big-Data-News-Recommender/README.md

 ### Activate the DAGs

 Currently, the DAGs are paused.
-They wont never be executed until you active them
+They won't never be executed until you active them

 For each DAG, click on the ***Pause/Unpause DAG*** toggle to get it activated.